 “Oak Farm Montessori School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its education policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.”

-Q: What is Dual Language Immersion (DLI) at Oak Farm Montessori School?
+What is Dual Language Immersion (DLIP) at Oak Farm Montessori School?

-A: The focus of DLI is to promote biliteracy and positive cross-cultural actions in our community and the world through a Montessori environment.
+The focus of DLIP is to promote biliteracy and positive cross-cultural actions in our community and the world through a Montessori environment.
 Students will receive instruction in English and Spanish throughout the school day.
-Learn more about DLI at our school.
+Learn more about DLIP at our school.

 Oak Farm offers organized sports to our students as age appropriate.
-Currently we offer soccer, cross country, basketball, golf, and track.
+Currently we offer soccer, cross country, basketball, bowling, golf, and track.